You're Not a Monster

-You're Not a Monster is an adult animated series created by Frank Lesser, and voiced by Kelsey Grammer, Eric Stonestreet, Patton Oswalt, Ellie Kemper and Aparna Nancherla.
-The series premiered on October 10, 2019 on IMDb's streaming service (now renamed Freevee).
+You're Not a Monster is an American adult animated series created by Frank Lesser, and voiced by Kelsey Grammer, Eric Stonestreet, Patton Oswalt, Ellie Kemper and Aparna Nancherla.
+The series premiered on October 10, 2019 on IMDb TV (now renamed Amazon Freevee).

-The series is currently unavailable on IMDb and Amazon Prime Video as of December 2022.
+The series was removed from IMDb TV in December 2022.

 Premise

 In the series, You're Not a Monster, "Kelsey Grammer will take a seat in the therapist chair for the first time since his Frasier days as former psychiatrist-turned-vampire who mentors his great-great grandson Max," played by Eric Stonestreet, "a therapist who has inherited his practice."